httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 Response messages that contain informational status codes result in a different structure; see {{informational}}.
-Note that while the Known-Length Informational Response field is shown in {{format-known-length}}, it is only permitted in response messages.
+Note that while the Known-Length Informational Response field is shown in {{format-known-length}}, it can only appear in response messages.

 Fields in the header and trailer sections consist of a length-prefixed name and length-prefixed value.
 Both name and value are sequences of bytes that cannot